platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/intro.md

 # Building and deploying a Cloud Native app

+So maybe you have heard the following buzzwords, but really do not understand what they mean, what they are about, and how they fit together:

+- Cloud Native
+- Twelve Factor
+- Containers, Container Orchestration

+If that is you,
+this workshop is for you.

+You will be introduced the the reasons and basic concepts you will need to understand to successfully
+*build, deploy and operate* an application on a modern *orchestrated* platform.

-In this workshop you will build and *deploy* a blocking web application to a modern container orchestrated platform.
+Along the way you will build and deploy a basic web application to a modern container orchestrated platform.

-Along the way you will learn some of the cloud native principles, why the industry is adopting them, and how.

 ## Learning outcomes